nestybox/sysbox/docs/quickstart/storage.md

 In the example above we used a Docker volume as the shared storage.
 However, we can also use an arbitrary host directory as the shared storage.
-We need simply bind-mount it to the system containers, though we must follow the requirements for bind-mount ownership described in the [Sysbox User Guide](../user-guide/storage.md#system-container-bind-mount-requirements).
+We need simply bind-mount it to the system containers.